Semi-Integration glossary

 Clover App Market

-A platform where developers can publish third-party apps that integrate with Clover point-of-sale solutions.
+Platform where developers can publish third-party apps that integrate with Clover point of sale (POS) solutions.
 Merchants can find and download your apps by searching the Clover App Market.

 Clover Connector

-The SDK for integrating your point-of-sale software with the Clover platform.
+Software development kit (SDK) for integrating your point of sale (POS) software with the Clover platform.

 Clover Flex